SuppliedOrange/EmberKey/readme.md

 `Erase All Hotkeys` -> This will erase all the hotkeys.

-`GIF pop-ups` -> Use GIFs in place of pop-ups as success messages wherever possible *doThis add more of these.
+`GIF pop-ups` -> Use GIFs in place of pop-ups as success messages wherever possible.

 `Check GIF compatibility` -> You'll have to check if your Python version supports PIL or pillow and use the module accordingly.
 If you fail the compatibility test please do not attempt to enable GIFs.